Social Media tactics to grow your salon

 I have noticed it being used in environments such as weddings, graduations and other special occasions as a means of capturing emotions and feeding our desire for vanity.

 The power of the selfie.

 Let’s be honest here, how many of us have taken a selfie when you feel you look your best?!
-Before a night out, when you have just had your nails did, and so on.
+Before a night out, when you have just had your nails done, and so on.

 Consequently, many clients will take a photo of their new hairstyle and publish it on their OWN social media profile when they get home.
 This is where you [insert salon name] come in.
-Add this as part of your marketing strategy and get exposure for your salon!
+Add this as part of your marketing strategy and get exposure for your salon.